deyki/E-Bank/README.md

 * This is simple e-bank application with authentication and authorization.

-* Tech-stack: Java, Spring-boot, Spring-security, Hibernate, PostgreSQL.
+* Tech-stack: Java, Spring-boot, Spring-security, Spring-data-jpa, PostgreSQL.

 * Users can:
             Sign up & Sign in -->